 After initial recognition, these are measured at amortised cost using the effective interest method.
 Discounting is omitted where the effect of discounting is immaterial.
-The Sub-fund's loans receivable notes receivable and cash and cash equivalents fall into this category of financial instruments.
+The sub-fund's held-to-maturity investment, loans receivable, notes receivable and cash and cash equivalents fall into this category of financial instruments.